bjoernager/bowshock/README.md

 ## SHADER VALIDATION

-The shaders at `bowshock/shader`` may be validated using the Python script `validateShaders.py`.
+The shaders at `bowshock/shader` may be validated using the Python script `validateShaders.py`.
 If the shaders contain errors, and these are not fixed before installation, the program will fail to compile them during run‐time.

 # INSTALLATION

 The script `install.sh` will install the executable, the assets, the shaders, etc. to the specified directories:

 ```
-./install.sh [build directory] [binary directory] [data directory]
+./install.sh all [build directory] [binary directory] [data directory]
 ```

 # MIRRORS